Skip to main content

 The Hidden Risks of Sesame Allergies

-By Russell Goldenberg and Michelle McGhee
+By Russell Samora and Michelle Pera-McGhee

 Hi, I’m Russell.
 I don’t have food allergies.
 I never gave them much thought, eating whatever I wanted.